jnozzi/cocoadev.com/markdown/CommandPrompt.md

 ----
 Odd that exec() was removed from the SUS.
 See http://opengroup.org/onlinepubs/009695399/functions/exec.html.
 It was very strange because the exec() call was one of the original 7 calls that formed the basis of Unix's uniqueness (fork, exec, open, creat, close, read, write)

-Anyway, we have to close this discussion because it obviously got out of hand (sorry). - General/PietroGagliardi
+Anyway, we have to close this discussion because it obviously got out of hand (sorry). - PietroGagliardi

 ----